Blue Penguin Digital Blue Penguin Digital

 What does a platform assessment actually deliver?

-A written recommendation document covering your current platform's strengths and weaknesses, 2-3 scored alternatives, a 3-year cost comparison, migration risk assessment, and a clear recommendation.
-No sales pitch, just analysis.
-See the full scope on our platform decision support page.
+A written recommendation covering your current platform's strengths and weaknesses, two to three scored alternatives, a three-year cost comparison, migration risk assessment, and a clear recommendation.
+No sales pitch — just analysis.